linda-seiter/cmsc315_project3/Project3.md

     2   7 12  20
 ```

-Let's walk through how the bounds are determined for each node.
+Let's walk through how the value bounds are determined for each node during BST
+validation.
+A `null` bound indicates no constraint on that side of the range.
+When we say a node is "left of" or "right of" another, we mean it appears in
+that node’s left or right subtree.

 | Node | min  | max  | Explanation                        |
 | ---- | ---- | ---- | ---------------------------------- |